tgstation/tgstation/tools/LinuxOneShot/README.md

 The goal is a one stop solution for hosting /tg/station on linux via docker

 Requires docker to be installed.
+Will not work on Windows.
 Launch with `docker-compose up`.
 If that fails, Ctrl+C out, run `docker-compose down`, remove `./TGS_Instances` and `./Database`, and try again.

 What it does: